-- 1. The "Convenience operation" and "Sensor operation" can not be set as one of multiple cooking. - 2.
+- The "Convenience operation" can't be set as one of multiple cooking. - 2.
 If the 1st stage is the set defrost feature, the 2nd stage can't be set to Defrost again.
 If one of the stages is weight defrost, that will be the 1st stage when cooking starts.